Home > Tweed Deluxe 5E3 DIY

 My old dado blade was never very good, so I tried to see if I could use two identical normal blades with a spacer in between.

 Unfortunately the gap was too great and left a strip of material in the center of the cut.
-Walk into any hardware store in Australia and ask for a dado blade.
-You will only get a blank stare.
-I ordered one on Ebay from the US.
+I ordered a new dado blade on Ebay or you could try Carbatec.

 Meanwhile I kept busy with the other cabinet details.
 I found a PDF from Modulus that I used in conjunction with the one from Scott Cole.
 I've marked out the radius for the top panel cutout so I can use the Jasper jig with a router to make the cut.